 The US CDC believes that symptoms of 2019-nCoV may appear in as few as two days or as long as 14 days after exposure.

-A group of Hong King scientists have determined that the death rate from the virus amongst those admitted to hospital is 14 percent.
+A group of Hong King scientists have determined that the death rate from the virus amongst 3 to 4 percent.
 This is lower than the death rate from MERS, a similar virus is around 30 to 40percent.
 MERS cases continue to occur, primarily in the Arabian Peninsula.

 In the cases of SARS and MERS, the risk of succumbing increases with age and the presence of other medical conditions.
 This seems to be the case with this new virus.